Learn about actual and potential costs

 Analysts look at market data from the previous three years to determine an overall price trend.
 You can use the recent price trends to help you understand price volatility and plan your budget.

 I’m not ready to purchase Network Attached Storage Devices yet.
 Will I pay more if I wait too long?

 We forecast the next three years of price movements by looking at factors likely to affect the market's supply chain, such as inputs, demand and competition.
 You can then use the price forecast to figure out the best time to purchase.

 What other costs are associated with purchasing Network Attached Storage Devices?

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Network Attached Storage Devices with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-Market share concentration of NAS devices is moderate, with the top four vendors (Dell, NetApp, Newegg/Liaison Interactive and Hitachi) accounting for about 40.0% of the total market share.
+Market share concentration of NAS devices is moderate, with the top four vendors (Dell, NetApp, Newegg/Liaison Interactive and Hitachi) accounting for about 40.0% of total market share.
 There are only an estimated 35 NAS device manufacturers in the market, such as Dell, WD, QNAP and Synology.
-The limited number...
+The limited number of...
 Subscribe to learn more.